Hot Topics & Research

 (adapted from Run Fast Eat Slow by Shalane Flanagan & Elyse Kopecky)

-CoreActive Fan Favorites - A "Best Of" List for Health & Balance in 2016!
+CoreActive Fan Favorites - A "Best Of" List for Health & Balance

 Best Hydration: Skratch labs all natural electrolyte powder in raspberry or pineapple (warm weather) & apples + cinnamon (cold weather).
 Lemon-lime rescue hydration for severe dehydration rocks too.